 - getting the best from collective resources so people get care as quickly as possible.

-The proposed changes in the Bill include two core elements.
+The changes in the Act include two core elements.

 Integrated care systems will develop to include two new elements, alongside existing partnerships and statutory organisational arrangements: